annaredmo/FYP/README.md

     - If you do not have a Spotify account - this account and password are available until August 2023 username:annaredmo@gmail.com password:fyppassword

 # POSSIBLE ISSUES
     - multiple FanTrax servers running on the one machine could cause issues.
 As session data persists in memory
+    - occasionaly if the internet is slow this error will be seen outputed from the server.
+It does not effect the functionality - which works as expected ERROR:werkzeug:127.0.0.1 - - [11/Apr/2023 16:36:29] Request timed out: TimeoutError('timed out')
+    - occacional issues with login again when internet is slow